-Cell Dynamics and Host-Pathogen Interactions.
-My lab investigates how the actin and microtubule cytoskeletons drive membrane dynamics in normal mammalian cells, and how the machinery that controls cytoskeletal and membrane dynamics is short-circuited by effector proteins from pathogenic bacteria.
+Cytoskeletal Dynamics, Membrane Remodeling, and Autophagy.
+My lab investigates (1) how actin and microtubules control the organization, shape, and movement of membrane-bound organelles and (2) how cytoskeleton-driven membrane remodeling is altered in the pathogenesis of infectious diseases, genetic disorders, and aging.
 We use a combination of bioinformatic, genetic, biochemical, and cellular approaches to study these processes.
 Visit the Campellone Lab Website.

 Molecular and Developmental Endocrinology.
 Structure and regulation of growth hormone and insulin-like growth factor genes and actions of their gene products in finfish and shellfish; application transgenic finfish and shellfish in aquaculture; molecular toxicology.